weaviate/weaviate-io/developers/weaviate/client-libraries/python_v3.md

 ### Requirements

 The `v3` client is not to be used with with the gRPC API that was introduced in Weaviate `1.22`.
-You can still use Weaviate `1.22` with the `v3` client, however it will not take advantage of improvements made with the gRPC API.
+You can still use Weaviate `1.22` and newer with the `v3` client, however it will not take advantage of improvements made with the gRPC API.
 For the gRPC API, use the `v4` client.

 ### Installation